-If we said two days is enough time to see our fair city, we’d be lying.
-Just between our restaurants and craft breweries, visitors could keep busy for several days, maybe longer!
-But if you’re heading this way — or if you have out-of-town guests coming to Queen City, and a weekend is all they have to spend, make sure they make the most of it!
-Here’s where to eat, drink, shop, sightsee and so much more during 48 hours in Charlotte.
+If we said two days is enough time to see this amazing Southern city, we’d be lying.
+Just between Charlotte, NC’s restaurants and craft breweries, visitors could keep busy for several days, maybe longer!
+But if you’re heading to the Queen City, and a weekend is all they have to spend, we’re here to help you make the most of it.
+Here’s where to sleep, eat, drink and play for 48 hours in Charlotte.

 48 Hours in Charlotte, North Carolina

 There’s no better launchpad for a fabulous weekend in Charlotte than the Kimpton Tryon Park Hotel.
 From check-in to check-out, the staff bends over backward to help guests make the most out of their time in Charlotte.
 You can text the concierge if you need anything, and they even have a Maserati SUV that will drive you anywhere within a five-mile radius of the hotel.
 Talk about service (and saving some money on Ubers!).

 If quiet and classic are more your thing, a lodging alternate would be the Historic Duke Mansion in the manicured Myers Park neighborhood.
 It features 20 luxurious guest rooms and magnificent gardens all on 4.5 acres.
 Even if the mansion is booked or you choose to stay elsewhere, anyone is welcome to walk through the lush gardens and hotel grounds.